MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 :::image-end:::

 > [!NOTE]
-> The WebView2 Preview is intended for early prototyping and to gather feedback to help to shape the API.
-The Microsoft Edge WebView team does not recommend that you use the preview in your production apps because there may be [breaking changes][Webview2Releasenotes].
+> The WebView2 Preview is intended for early prototyping and to gather feedback to help shape the API.
+We do not recommend that you use the preview in your production apps because there may be breaking changes.
+For more information, see [Webview2Releasenotes].

 ## Hybrid application approach